ffelten/ffelten.github.io/_pages/about.md

 <p>
 <img src="../images/mo_cheetah_rect.gif" width=300 style="float:left; padding:10px">

-<a href="https://github.com/LucasAlegre/morl-baselines">morl-baselines</a> is a repository containing multiple MORL algorithms using mo-gymnasium.
+<a href="https://github.com/LucasAlegre/morl-baselines">morl-baselines</a> is a repository containing multiple MORL algorithms using MO-Gymnasium.
 We aim to provide clean, reliable and validated implementations as well as tools to help in the development of such algorithms.
 </p>
 </div>